gabo-di/AquaCrop.jl/paper/paper.md

 biodiversity loss [@Cabral2023].
 This will require the use of model coupling, and the adaptation of existing models to be usable as components in integrated models [@Vedder2024].
 The new API we developed for `AquaCrop.jl` is intended to do just that.

+Specifically, we developed the package to use it as a component within [Persefone.jl](https://persefone-model.eu), a model of agricultural ecosystems [@Vedder2024a].
+The aim of this model is to study the impact that agricultural processes have on biodiversity, for which the growth of crop plants is an important mediating factor.

 In this repository the core code follows very closely the FAO's Fortran original implementation, this allows us to follow up easily the updates of the original `AquaCrop` code, which, to our knowledge,